-- proceeds from public and private financings (including, most recently, financing from the Company's majority shareholder, Mayne Pharma) and, potentially, from other strategic transactions; - proceeds from the exercise of outstanding warrants previously issued in private financings to investors (including, potentially, warrants held by the Company's majority shareholder, Mayne Pharma); - potential partnerships with other pharmaceutical companies to assist in the supply, manufacturing and distribution of the Company's products for which the Company would expect to receive upfront milestone and royalty payments; - potential licensing and joint venture arrangements with third parties, including other pharmaceutical companies where the Company would receive funding based on out-licensing its product candidates; and - government or private foundation grants or loans which would be awarded to the Company to further develop the Company's current and future anti-cancer therapies.
+- proceeds from public and private financings (including financing from the Company's majority shareholder, Mayne Pharma) and, potentially, from other strategic transactions; - proceeds from the exercise of outstanding warrants previously issued in private financings to investors (including, potentially, warrants held by the Company's majority shareholder, Mayne Pharma); - potential partnerships with other pharmaceutical companies to assist in the supply, manufacturing and distribution of the Company's products for which the Company would expect to receive upfront milestone and royalty payments; - potential licensing and joint venture arrangements with third parties, including other pharmaceutical companies where the Company would receive funding based on out-licensing its product candidates; and - government or private foundation grants or loans which would be awarded to the Company to further develop the Company's current and future anti-cancer therapies.

 However, there is a risk that none of these plans will be implemented in a manner necessary to sustain the Company for an extended period of time and that the Company will be unable to obtain additional financing when needed on commercially reasonable terms, if at all.
-If adequate funds are not available when needed, the Company may be required to significantly reduce or refocus operations or to obtain funds through arrangements that may require the Company to relinquish rights to technologies or potential markets, any of which could have a material adverse effect on the Company, its viability, its financial condition and its results of operations beyond the second quarter of 2019.
-In addition, a lack of adequate funds may force the Company to cease operations.
+If adequate funds are not available when needed, the Company may be required to significantly reduce or refocus operations or to obtain funds through arrangements that may require the Company to relinquish rights to technologies or potential markets, any of which could have a material adverse effect on the Company and its ability to continue as a going concern beyond the second quarter of 2019.
+A lack of adequate funds could lead to the Company's insolvency and may force the Company to cease operations.